Our Journey to Gluten-free

 As of today (November 2013), 3/5 of our little family is completely gluten-free.
 The other 2/5 eat an almost gluten-free diet simply because it’s easier, but also because I suspect they are both sensitive to gluten like the rest of us.
 The real problem is that one of them is a teenager who doesn’t want to be told what to eat, and the other one is a food snob who loves his “glutinous” food.

-But they really don’t eat it all that often, and even the Maestro has stopped making two versions of every meal because he has accepted that gluten-free food usually tastes just as good as, and often better than, food made with wheat.
+But they really don’t eat it all that often, and even my husband has stopped making two versions of every meal.
+He has accepted that gluten-free food usually tastes just as good as, and often better than, food made with wheat.

 I have wanted to write down our journey to this point in full detail.
 For posterity’s sake, but also to help anyone else who may be wondering if they are gluten intolerant or if they have Celiac.

 I recently read a great article that outlines The Top Ten Most Common Symptoms of Gluten Intolerance.
 You can click through to the article for a more in-depth explanation, but here are the ten symptoms:

 - Keratosis pilaris (chicken skin on the back of the arms)

 - Auto-immune disease diagnosis (i.e. Hashimoto’s, vitiligo)

 My journey to gluten-free

 In March of 2012, I noticed that my thyroid had become freakishly large and it really scared me.
 I made an appointment with my endocrinologist and learned that I have Hashimoto’s thyroiditis, an auto-immune disease.
 While I was in the office, my doctor off-handedly asked if I have ever been diagnosed with Celiac.
 I replied no, but I had been told I had a wheat allergy.
 I generally ignored it because